-Most employers pay you your daily salary when you attend the call-up like for any other normal working day even though no such obligation is included in collective agreements.
+Most employers pay you when you attend the callup like for any other normal working day even though no such obligation is included in collective agreements.
 Travel expenses to call-ups are not refundable.

 At the call-up:

 - you are given information and guidance

 - your personal information is verified

 - your state of health is checked

 - conscripts' wishes are heard

 - decisions regarding the conscript are made:

 - decision on fitness for military service

 - decision regarding the date and location of entry into service

 - matters relating to exemption from service.